rwaldron/tc39-notes/es7/2017-01/jan-25.md

 MM: It's easy enough to export the function and just invoke it

-BF: there are other usecases for a module that sets up state, there is nothing to export, we're out of time and it looks like there are people vehemetly opposed to this currently.
+BF: there are other usecases for a module that sets up state, there is nothing to export, we're out of time and it looks like there are people vehemently opposed to this currently.

 DH: The point I want to make to JHD is that we also have set up a world where your top level script are modules.
 LIke, the top of your app is a script.
-In those cases, you defienitely, it doesn't make sense to have exports
+In those cases, you definitely, it doesn't make sense to have exports

 JHD: You'd like have imports though